heristop/gutenku/assets/gutenku-blog-article.md

 ## The Skeptical Discovery 💡

-I encountered **Dimitri Rataud's "Haiku Marinière"** and immediately thought: _"This is brilliant... and possibly complete bullshit."_
+I discovered **Dimitri Rataud's "Haiku Marinière"** on Instagram and immediately thought: _"This is brilliant... and possibly complete bullshit."_

 The concept is undeniably original - taking novels, blacking out most text with markers to "reveal" hidden haiku.
 The aesthetic is gorgeous, the Instagram following impressive, the gallery exhibitions successful.
 But watching people marvel at this "discovered poetry," I couldn't shake one question: